muhammadshakkeerp/muhammadshakkeerp/README.md

 🔭 I'm a passionate web developer specializing in front-end development with React.
 My goal is to build elegant, intuitive, and efficient web applications that deliver exceptional user experiences.

 🛠️ Technologies & Tools:
-- Front-end: React, Redux, JavaScript (ES6+), HTML5, CSS3
+- Front-end: HTML5, CSS3 , React, JavaScript (ES6+), Redux, Typescript
-- Back-end: Node.js, Express.js, MongoDB
 - UI/UX: Tailwindcss
 - Version Control: Git, GitHub
 - Deployment: Heroku, Netlify
-- Testing: Jest, React Testing Library
+- Testing: Jest

 🌱 I'm constantly learning and exploring new technologies to stay up-to-date with the rapidly evolving web development landscape.
 I believe in the power of continuous improvement and never settling for mediocrity.